TasPorts Dredging Program

 The Port of Devonport is fed by the Mersey catchment system, which annually accumulates approximately 40,000m3 of sediment, therefore requires regular maintenance dredging.

 This dredging campaign is the first to be completed under TasPorts' 10-year Sea Dumping Permit, issued by the Australian Department of Climate Change, Energy, the Environment and Water (DCCEEW).
-The approval of TasPorts' dredging permit was underpinned by extensive environmental assessments, detailed planning and meaningful engagement with stakeholders, including its independent Technical Advisory Consultative Committee (TACC).
+Together with TasPorts’ Long-Term Dredge Management Strategy, this will guide future campaigns to maintain safe and efficient access to the port and support Tasmania’s trade.

 .